Gem Profile- Ruby Zoisite

 Dale Armstrong's Gem Profile- Ruby Zoisite - , General Education, , Ruby Zoisite Necklace

-A very colorful material, ruby zoisite is a metamorphic gem-rock composed of at least three minerals:
+Ruby zoisite is a vibrant, metamorphic gem-rock composed of at least three minerals: corundum, epidote, and tschermakite (more commonly known as hornblende).

 Dale Armstrong's Gem Profile- Ruby Zoisite - , General Education, , Epidote Crystal Fan

-Flowers carved of Ruby Zoisite from Longico Mine, Tanzania, Africa.
-Notice the crystal structure on the bottom left flower (upside-down). -Dale Armstrong, private collection.
+Flowers carved from Ruby Zoisite, Longido Mine, Tanzania, Africa.
+Notice the crystal structure on the bottom left flower (upside-down). - Dale Armstrong, private collection.

 Dale Armstrong's Gem Profile- Ruby Zoisite - , General Education, , Carved Ruby Zoisite Flowers